wesleywardlaw/cheese-mvc-react/walkthrough/3-cheeses-view.md

 }
 ```

-Within the loop we have several options for performing validations according to the input `name`.
-Since we only have two validation options (character limits and non-empty string) we can write this logic in the loop.
+Within the loop there are many ways of performing validations.
+Since we only have two validation options (character limits and non-empty string) we can write this logic in the loop itself.
 Preferably this should be moved to its own function for a more declarative style.
 Especially if we had more fields or validation options.

 Notice that we provide no mechanism for the `disabled` flag to ever be set `false` again within the loop.
 This is to ensure we do not ever get a `false` positive, damn that was a fitting pun.